aneena-manoj/HTTP-LOAD-TESTER/README.md

 ### Example Usage

-1. **Configure the Test**: Enter the URL, number of requests, concurrent users, custom headers, and payload in the Streamlit app.
+1. **Configure the Test**: Enter the URL, number of requests, concurrent users, custom headers, and payload in the Streamlit app or CLI.
-2. **Start the Test**: Click the "Start Load Test" button to begin the test.
+2. **Start the Test**: Click the "Start Load Test" button in the Streamlit app or run the CLI command to begin the test.
-3. **Monitor the Results**: Watch the real-time charts and metrics update as the test runs.
+3. **Monitor the Results**: Watch the real-time charts and metrics update as the test runs in the Streamlit app.
-4. **Stop the Test**: Click the "Stop Test" button to end the test.
+4. **Stop the Test**: Click the "Stop Test" button in the Streamlit app or the CLI script will stop automatically after reaching the total number of requests.

 ### Sample Output

-After running the load test, the sample output displayed in Streamlit is:
+After running the load test, the sample output displayed in Streamlit or CLI is:

 **Performance Metrics Summary**